jbtubman/dimroom/README.md

 _A read-only command-line version of Lightroom._

-## Installation
+## Installation (Now Uses CMAKE)

-Dimroom was built and tested on a Mac Studio (MacOS 15.5), using the Clang 17.0.0 C++ compiler and VSCode.
-It does compile without error in that environment.
-The unit tests (such as they are) all pass.

-The source code is available on GitHub.
-Clone `git@github.com:jbtubman/geologic.git` into a directory.

-The _CppUnitTestFramework_ was used for unit testing.

-The two packages need to be installed at the same level, e.g.:

-    src/geologic
-    src/CppUnitTestFramework

-In the `geologic` directory, create a `build` directory and go into it:

-    $ mkdir build
-    $ cd build

-Create the `Makefile` by running cmake thusly:

-    $ cmake ..

-This will create the file `build\Makefile`.
-Then type

-    $ make

-This will build the execuable file `dimroom` in the `build` directory.

-To run the tests, in the `geologic` directory, enter the command

-    make do_test
+Installation instructions are available in the file [INSTALL.md](./INSTALL.md).

 ## Running Dimroom

-To run Dimroom from a terminal window, type the command name and the path to a CSV file, e.g.:
+To run Dimroom from a terminal window, make sure that you are in the `geologic/build` directory, then type the command name and the path to a CSV file, e.g.:

-    $ ./dimroom test/data/sample.csv
+    $ ./dimroom ../test/data/sample.csv

 The filename is required.
 Unfortunately, Dimroom is not very robust if a non-CSV file is used.